khalalw/personal-blog/src/content/posts/js-quirks-explained.md

 true === 1; // false
 ```

 In the first example, the loose equality operator `==` allows for type coercion.
-The boolean `true` its number representation, which is 1.
+The boolean `true` is coerced to its number representation, which is 1.

 In the second example, no coercion takes place... so true is not equal to 1.